 “Our children get very excited about reading,” Cantu said.
 “We graduate children each year [into kindergarten], and many of them are reading at early first and second-grade levels.”

-Now in its tenth year at 5333 Yorktown Blvd., Storybooks School takes children from birth to 5 years old.
+Now in its thirteenth year at 5333 Yorktown Blvd., Storybooks School takes children from birth to 5 years old.
 They are divided into ten different rooms, or “houses,” with two teachers each.
 Yes, even the babies have teachers.

 “I have implemented programs for all ages and stages of development,” Cantu explained.
 “Our children are busy all day, even the newborn babies.
 We have everything from physical activities, teacher and child interaction, floor time, reading, music, even languages.
 The kids are always in an environment of learning and enjoying the day.”